oohtmeel1/Resume/README.md

 And learned how concepts I already understand apply to Software like Python and R.

+Data is still looked over with the same types of terms.

 $$ \sigma  = \sqrt{\frac{\sum(X-\mu)^2}{N}} $$

+They just have to be applied in a way that differs slightly from pen and paper or software like Excel.

 I might now know everything but I am continuing to learn and grow.